Blockchain-Ads-Team/BCA-HUB-Documentation-Firebase-backend-API/README.md

                       {
-                        campaignName:(String): Name of the Campaign being created, targetURL:(String): The url that ad clicker would be sent to, startDate:(String): Day for the advert to start showing in dd/mm/yyyy format, budget:(Number): The budget amount for campaign,
+                        campaignName:(String): Name of the Campaign being created, targetURL:(String): The url that ad clicker would be sent to, budget:(Number): The budget amount for campaign,
                         maxCPC:(Number): This is the price a user is willing to pay for a click on an advert shown, timezone:(Number): The timezone for the advert to be shown,